sblombliz/netstedForms/README.md

 - **customButtons:** (array of objects)
   - **name:** (string) label name of button
   - **url:** (string) href destination of button
+- **eventBeforeCreate** (function(item)) This event will be raised before start ajax Create request.
+Param "item" contain all visibile form values.
+- **eventBeforeEdit** (function(item)) This event will be raised before start ajax Edit request.
+Param "item" contain all visibile form values.
+- **eventBeforeDelete** (function(item)) This event will be raised before start ajax Delete request.
+Param "item" contain all visibile form values.

 This is an Example of implementation:
 ```